macdroid53/FreeCAD-Tips-n-Workflows/README.md

 *Sketch.Constraints[8]*

-**Note:** Look at the Properties view and see that the Constraints property is a list
+**Note:** Look at the Properties view and see that the Constraints property is a Python list

 ## Mass, COG, etc.
 In the Python console enter: